-Mothers often grieve more intensely due to their deep bonding with their baby.
+Mothers may grieve more intensely due to their deep bonding with their baby.
 They have a stronger desire to talk about their baby, are more likely to cry with others, are preoccupied by their loss much longer, and are more likely to seek support.

-Conflict: this can arise when the more affected partner (often the mother) perceives that the other partner isn’t as affected by their loss.
+Conflict: This can arise when the more affected partner (often the mother) perceives that the other partner isn’t as affected by their loss.
 Often one parent (possibly the Father) finds it difficult to cope with the intense grief that their partner is suffering.
 Either may feel they have lost the person that they knew/loved/married and may not be certain they can wait for them to return.

-Recurrent loss: this may be occurring over a period of many years and taking a huge toll on the relationship.
+Recurrent loss: This may be occurring over a period of many years and taking a huge toll on the relationship.
 It takes monumental joint strength and hope to embark on yet another pregnancy.

-Sexual: intimacy can suffer, through a fear of trying again, a loss of libido, a view of sex as a function of necessity or a fearful reminder of the loss.
+Sexual: Intimacy can suffer, through a fear of trying again, a loss of libido, a view of sex as a function of necessity or a fearful reminder of the loss.